HatemEn/Website-Base64/README.md

 Convert text to base64 and vise vars (Support UTF8).
-Using js and html
+Using js and html in adition bootstrap css